microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Background

 The FHIR specification defines a RESTful API framework for accessing Resources on a FHIR server.
-When an authenticated client app queries a FHIR server for a Resource or set of Resources, the server checks for authorization, and if the request is within the scope of the client app's permissions, the server carries out a search and returns the results.
+In real-world implementations, when an authenticated client app queries a FHIR server for a Resource or set of Resources, the server checks for authorization, and if the request is within the client app's permissions, the server carries out a search and returns the results.
 The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge, we will get practice with different methods of querying the FHIR service in Azure Health Data Services.

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
-Queries like this are focused on finding multiple Resource instances* on a FHIR server (in this case, `Encounter` instances).
+Queries like this are focused on finding Resource instances* on a FHIR server (in this case, `Encounter` instances).

-> __*Note:__ In this challenge, at times we will use the term "Resource" to mean "Resource instance" - without explicitly saying "Resource instance".
-This is the way "Resource" is used in the [FHIR literature](https://www.hl7.org/fhir/resourcelist.html) - to mean either "Resource type" or "Resource instance" - depending on context.
+> Note: A Resource instance on a FHIR server has a unique, server-wide Resource `id`.
+This `id` is also referred to as the Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id).

 ## Learning Objectives for Challenge-04